UPDATE 1 November 2021: Radar Relay is apparently on another mission now, namely to build their next financial system at Core Scientific.

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the trading views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 The below is a picture of the trading view at RADAR RELAY (in the platform's "classic mode"):

 The following picture shows the new version of the trading view:

 At this exchange, users don’t pay any trading fees at all.
 This is incredibly competitive.
 The global industry average trading fee is 0.25% and 0.00% is thus a big difference from that.

-When withdrawing e.g. ETH, this exchange does not charge any withdrawal fees other than the network fees.
-The network fees does not become a profit for the exchange but is distributed to the network for confirming the relevant transaction etc.
+When transferring e.g. ETH, at RADAR RELAY, this exchange does not charge any fees other than the network fees.
+The network fees do not become a profit for the exchange but is distributed to the network for confirming the relevant transaction etc.

-One might wonder then, how does Radar Relay make money?
+One might wonder then, how does RADAR RELAY make money?
 Well, to our understanding, they don’t.
 The focus at the moment seems to be to receive a lot of customers.
-Once that milestone has been reached, Radar Relay might reintroduce trading fees (they previously charged 0.70% for takers and 0.45% for makers), thereby becoming profitable again.
 We’ll have to wait and see how everything develops.